Information For Faculty About Accommodations for Students With Disabilities

 - Accommodations must be supported by appropriate disability documentation.

 - Accommodations do not provide a guarantee of academic success, only equal access.

-- Participate in an intake interview with CDS.
+- Participate in an intake interview with Coordinator of Disability Services.

 - Provide current, sufficient documentation of the disability that meets Board of Regents standards for documentation.
-CDS can make referrals to assist with obtaining documentation.
+DRC can make referrals to assist with obtaining documentation.

-- Pick up Accommodation Letter from CDS and share it with professors at beginning of semester.
+- Pick up Accommodation Letter from DRC and share it with professors at beginning of semester.

 - Meet all admission criteria, academic standards and code of conduct standards, attendance, make up work, missed test policies and project deadlines.

-- If student is using test accommodations and taking tests with CDS, he or she is responsible for scheduling the tests with CDS to be taken on the same day as the rest of the class unless permission is received from you to take it on a different day.
+- If student is using test accommodations and taking tests with DRC, he or she is responsible for scheduling the tests with DRC to be taken on the same day as the rest of the class unless permission is received from you to take it on a different day.

 - Seek appropriate medical treatment, medication and counseling as needed.

 - Understand that campus compliance with the ADA is a shared responsibility.

 - Understand that many students are very uncomfortable discussing their disabilities.
 Be respectful and keep the information confidential.
 Don’t press for more information.